nelsonchen90/advanced-js-notes/agile-notes.md

   * E.astimable - customer-> value, dev-> time (trial code=spike)
   * S.mall - no longer than an iteration
   * T.estable: customer should have set of acceptance criteria, otherwise they don't really understand the story

+#### Estimate - relative not absolute
+ + Story points: Fibonacci sequence -> 1, 1, 2, 3, 5, 8, 13, 21, 34, 55..
+F(n+1)/F(n)~= 161.8% => 60%inc
+ + Value points: same

+=> WIRING: ValuePoint/StoryPoint = BFTB (bang for the buck).
+Deliver the higher BFTB first

+# Technical practices
+ * test first programming
+  * scope creep: bit by bit, software need to do more -> fix the scope what dev going to code
+  * intentions: doc(can get out-of-date), test won't (will break)
+  * improves design: reusable
+  * progress: force the code to do something useful
+  * Type:
+   + acceptance: real copy of system
+   + unit:

+   e.g:
+   unit tests checks the component is using correctly whil acceptance test checks the if we are building the application we need
+ * 10 min build
+  * BUILD-DEPLOY-TEST
+   + avoid overlaps test
+   + parallel
+   + cloud
+   + functional test and performance test separately
+   + don't write unit test as acceptance test
+ * contiuous intergration
+  * working type:
+   + async: code code -> build -> code
+   + sync: code code -> wait (build)